RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	honeypots	are	special	systems	designed	to appear	in	configuration	and	data	as	production	systems,	but	they	are kept	isolated	and	use	fake	data	for	the	purposes	of	enticing	attackers to	them.
 This	allows	an	organization	to	learn	about	the	types	of	attacks being	employed	against	their	systems	and	to	determine	additional	or different	security	approaches	for	their	actual	systems.

-### Question # 16 - Which	type	of	threat	is	often	used	in	conjunction	with	phishing	attemptsand	is	often	viewed	as	greatly	increasing	the	likeliness	of	success?
+### [important] Question # 16 - Which	type	of	threat	is	often	used	in	conjunction	with	phishing	attempts and	is	often	viewed	as	greatly	increasing	the	likeliness	of	success?
 A.	Unvalidated	redirects	and	forwards
 B.	Cross-site	request	forgery
 C.	Cross-site	scripting
 D.	Insecure	direct	object	references
 Answer: A.

-Unvalidated	redirects	and	forwards	occur	when	an	application allows	external	links	or	redirects	but	does	not	properly	validate	or secure	them.
+[important] **Unvalidated	redirects	and	forwards	occur	when	an	application allows	external	links	or	redirects	but	does	not	properly	validate	or secure	them.
 This	allows	an	attacker	to	potentially	redirect	users through	a	legitimate	and	secure	application	to	an	external	site	for phishing	attempts	or	other	malware	attacks.
-The	site	will	appear	to	be safe	and	legitimate	to	the	user	because	it	originated	from	within	a trusted	application.
+The	site	will	appear	to	be safe	and	legitimate	to	the	user	because	it	originated	from	within	a trusted	application**.

 B	is	incorrect	because	a	cross-site	request	forgery	attack	forces	an authenticated	client	that	a	user	has	open	to	send	forged	requests	under the	user’s	own	credentials	to	execute	commands	and	requests	that	the application	thinks	are	coming	from	a	trusted	client	and	user.